mpokryva/Quickly/README.md

 ### Note: Names and messages in the screenshots were randomly generated.
-They are NOT real people.

 # Registration screens